hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

     ```

 ## Special Notes

-**Note:** Before you get started, be sure to have the following installed on your machine by running the following commands (MacOS):
+**Note:** Before you get started, be sure to have the following installed on your machine by running the following commands (the following instructions are for MacOS):

 1. Install Homebrew:
     ```bash